-Figure 4 Geomagnetic Dip Angle (source: PhysicsMax.com)
+Figure 4 Magnetic Dip Angle (source: PhysicsMax.com)

-Figure 5 Source of Earth's Magnetic Field (source: Quora) 12.2 Low Latitude Equatorial Electrojet During the day, as the Sun warms Earth's equatorial atmosphere, temperature and pressure differences develop creating upper atmosphere winds blowing eastward in the E and F regions of the ionosphere.
-In the equatorial E region, at an altitude of roughly 90 to 130 km, the electron and ion densities are very high due to intense solar ionization.
+Figure 5 Source of Earth's Magnetic Field (source: Quora) 12.2 Equatorial Electrojet During the day the Sun warms Earth's atmosphere in the equatorial zone more than at other latitudes.
+This heating results in temperature and pressure differences that produce upper atmosphere winds blowing eastward in the ionosphere's E region.
+At an altitude of roughly 90 to 130 km, the equatorial electron and ion densities are very high due to intense solar ionization.
 Neutral particle densities at this altitude are also high.
 In addition, along the magnetic dip equator Earth's magnetic field is horizontal (parallel to Earth's surface) and pointed northward.
-This set of conditions combine to produce a very strong eastward electrical current, known as the Equatorial Electrojet, flowing within the E region of the equatorial ionosphere.
-12.2.1 Eastward Electric Field The wind generates an electric field in the wispy ionosphere plasma.
-The plasma is blown along with the wind.
+This set of conditions combine to produce a very strong eastward electrical current, known as the Equatorial Electrojet, flowing within the ionosphere's equatorial E region.
+12.2.1 Eastward Electric Field The ionosphere's wispy E region plasma is blown along with the high-altitude wind.
 However, motion of the large heavy ions is impeded by constant collisions with equally large and heavy neutral air particles while tiny electrons move with considerable freedom.
 A charge separation develops between the free moving electrons and relatively immobile ions producing a horizontal equatorial electric field $\overrightarrow{E{eq}}$ pointing east.
 The magnitude of the electric field builds until equilibrium is reached between the force of the wind driving electrons eastward and the force of the electric field pulling the electrons in the opposite direction.
 12.2.2 Crossed Electric and Magnetic Fields To understand what happens next, we have to examine the movement of a charged particle in the presence of perpendicular electric and magnetic fields.
-The force $\overrightarrow{F_E}$ on a charged particle q in an electric field \overrightarrow{E} is $$\overrightarrow{F_E} = q \overrightarrow{E}$$ pointed in the same direction as the electric field.
+The force $\overrightarrow{F_E}$ on a charged particle q in an electric field \vec{E} is $$\overrightarrow{F_E} = q \overrightarrow{E}$$ pointed in the same direction as the electric field.